Love ? Explore More Articles on This Species!

 Step 8: red eared slider Feeding and Tank Enrichment

 Red-eared sliders are fun eaters.
 They’ll beg for food like tiny, wet puppies.
-But don’t let those hungry eyes fool you—they need a balanced diet!
+But don’t let those hungry eyes fool you—they need a balanced diet, not whatever you’re eating!

 AgeProtein (Pellets, Insects, Fish)Vegetables (Leafy Greens, Aquatic Plants)Feeding Frequency